jaysimonkay/DFW-tour/README.md

-# Neighborhood Map
+# DFW-Tour

 > Jude B. Kuti

 ## About
+As a newcomer to the DFW area, I wanted to familiarize myself with the interesting sites in this amazing city.
+So this is my way of doing it...

-This Neighborhood Map project is developed in Basic HTML, CSS, Javascript, jQuery and KnockoutJS framework.
+This DFW-Tour is developed in Basic HTML, CSS, Javascript, jQuery and KnockoutJS framework.
 Google Maps and FourSquare API's  were consumed to give information.
 KnockoutJS brings an MVVM flavour to the design.

 # Javascript Files